simonteozw/tp/docs/UserGuide.md

 ## 5.3 Task <a name="task"></a>

 Managing all your tasks can be so stressful!
 TrackIt@NUS helps alleviate that stress with our built-in Task Manager
-:information_source: To view all your tasks, simply click on the upcoming tab as shown below.
+:information_source: To view all your tasks, simply click on the [Upcoming Tab](#upcomingtab) as shown below.

 This sorts all your tasks by date.
-To view module-specific tasks, click on any of the module tabs as shown below.
+To view module-specific tasks, click on any of the [Module Tabs](#moduletabs) as shown below.

 :information_source: All module-specific tasks are shown in the upcoming tab, but not vice versa.